jake-walker/jakew.me/source/_posts/2016-02-29-pi-zero-impressions.md

 date: 2016-02-29 17:54:00
 tags:
   - raspberry-pi
-description: "[OLD] First Impressions of the new tiny £5 Raspberry Pi Zero."
+description: "First Impressions of the new tiny £5 Raspberry Pi Zero."
 ---
-> This post is quite old, so the formatting isn't as fabulous as some of my newer posts.

 I brought a Raspberry Pi Zero on Friday because it was really hyped up and it was also very cheap.
 I brought mine from [The Pi Hut](http://thepihut.com/), I got the [Zero + Essentials Kit](http://thepihut.com/collections/raspberry-pi-zero/products/raspberry-pi-zero?variant=14062725188) variation (which costed £10.25 at the time of purchase).

 # First Impressions